AVL Unpaved Public Survey

-The first phase of the AVL Unpaved trails are moving forward, and we are seeking community input to design trail kiosks and signs that will best support trail users.
-Take the AVL Unpaved Public Survey at this link to contribute.
-The survey will be open from September 11th – November 11th.
+The first phase of the AVL Unpaved trails are moving forward and community input is being used to design trail kiosks and signs to best support trail users.
+The AVL Unpaved Public Survey was open from September 11 – November 11, 2023 to receive feedback.

 Asheville Unpaved is a community-supported initiative, led by Asheville on Bikes, Pisgah Area SORBA, and Connect Buncombe, dedicated to building a network of multi-use natural surface trails that will help Asheville-area residents and visitors connect with one another, their natural environment, and their city.
 Users can access this unpaved trail system via greenway, sidewalks, bike lanes, and trailheads, providing “front door” access to trails.